 Grays GX7000 Composite Field Hockey Stick

 The GX7000 Composite model is among the best Grays field hockey sticks for maxi players.
 In other words, it comes in maxi sizes only – 35”, 36”, 37” and 38”.
-It is only available in one color combination though.
+It is only available in one colour combination though.

 I used this stick for a while and I must say – it takes field hockey to another level.
 It is based on carbon and Kevlar, so it is stiff, lightweight and extremely powerful.
 In my opinion, it is great for a heavy attacker.